oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

   - Access to Critical Patch Update (CPU) WebLogic Server images which bundle Java SE.
   - Access to WebLogic Server patches.
   - Oracle support for WebLogic Server images.
-  - Oracle support for the WebLogic Kubernetes ToolKit.
+  - Oracle support for the WebLogic Kubernetes Toolkit.

 (Customers with access to Fusion Middleware Infrastructure support have similar access to its CPU images, patches, and support.)